OtagoPolytechnic/CourseMatcher/README.md

 <img width="512" height="248" alt="image" src="https://github.com/user-attachments/assets/d4f5df8b-5ff7-4a55-9cc6-a9387f1206d9" />

 Deployed API: https://coursematcher-api.onrender.com/courses/

 Deployed Web Service: https://coursematcher-web.onrender.com/

 ⚠️ Note:

 The services are deployed using a free instance of Render.
-For that reason, the API service will go into a sleep mode if requests are not being actively made to it with a certain timeframe.
+For that reason, the API service will go into a sleep mode if requests are not being actively made to it within a certain timeframe.
 If the service hasn't been accessed in a while, it could take a while to spin up and load the courses data.